McDavid reaches 100 points, Oilers beat Canucks 4-3

 McDavid got his 97th point just 45 seconds after the opening faceoff.
 His wrist shot deflected off the leg of Vancouver defenseman Alex Edler and by Demko.

-Notes: Canucks forward Zack MacEwen served a one-game suspension Saturday for kneeing Edmonton’s Nurse on Thursday. … McDavid has four goals and 12 assists in his last five games … Draisaitl has six goals and six assists in his last five.
+NOTES: Canucks forward Zack MacEwen served a one-game suspension Saturday for kneeing Edmonton’s Nurse on Thursday. … McDavid has four goals and 12 assists in his last five games … Draisaitl has six goals and six assists in his last five.

 UP NEXT